Antiblanks/he-dan.antiblanks.com/_posts/2019-03-16-week-7-experimenting-with-sounds.markdown

 Unfortunately neither one of these were perfect.
 The `react-native-sound` library had a more suited interface for my requirements but it had not been maintained for quite some time which may present issues in future.
 The `react-native-track-player` library was actively being maintained but it didn't satisfy a lot of my requirements.
 Weighing the two I decided to use `react-native-sound` but anticipated that I may need to fork and maintain the library myself if required.

-> Note: Being my sound manager will be an interface that masks the library I leverage it didn't really matter which I used now as this could easily be switched out later without having to rework any control flow.
+> Note: Being my sound manager will be an interface (facade) that masks the library I leverage it didn't really matter which I used now as this could easily be switched out later without having to rework any control flow.

 Once I'd chosen my library to play sound I set about building my adaptive sound manager.
 I've listed the technical requirements I'd identified the class (or framework) would need to satisfy below.
 Aside from these requirements I also wanted the solution to be reusable so the interface would need to be more abstract and expose all the methods my game engine needed to combine and deliver the bespoke parts of the control flow: